Beefsupreme21/Twitter-Clone/README.md

+# Twitter clone

-A twitter clone created to practice Laravel, Tailwind, and Alpine JS
+This was created to practice Laravel, Tailwind, and Alpine JS

 <hr/>